 - In either case, we will ensure that the contract reflects the agreed budget and covers the contractual issues described above.

-- Consultancy contract sign-off: We will send the agreed contract to the client, and an authorised member of Research Services will act as signatory for the University.
+- Contract sign-off: We will send the agreed contract to the client, and an authorised member of Research Services will act as signatory for the University.
 Once the contract has been signed off by both the University and the client, the services rendered activity can start.

 |Completion of a Services Rendered project